djradon/public-notes/book.semantic-modeling-for-data.md

 - we can assign a real number to a vague statement, within a range from 0 to 1.
 A value of 1 would mean that the statement is completely true, a value of 0 means that it is completely false, and any value in between that is “partly true” to a given, quantifiable extent.
 - fuzzy truth degrees are not probabilities
   - A probability statement is about quantifying the likelihood of events or facts whose truth conditions are well defined to come true (e.g., “it will rain tomorrow with a probability of 0.8”), while a fuzzy statement is about quantifying the extent to which events or facts whose truth conditions are undefined can be perceived as true.
 - Truth fuzzification makes sense only when it manages to reduce disagreements over the validity of a model’s vague statements, and the benefits of this reduction outweigh the fuzzification effort and cost
+- t.2024.07.16.10 instead of assigning numeric truth values
+  - for class membership restrictions and you could do "always, sometimes, sometimes/usually, sometimes/often, sometimes/occasionally, sometimes/rarely, never" and also perhaps "periodically, sporadically"

 ### Fuzzification Options